Command Line Interface

 now support setting multiple key=value

 pairs per single option.
-Example:

 testing-farm